papivot/pace-docs/PKS Workload Deployment using Helm.md

 The pod is looking for some storage in the form of PersistantVolumeClaim and is unable to get it.
 We will have to provide it in the next few steps.

-Delete the prometheus deployment
+Delete the prometheus release

 > `helm ls`

+> `helm delete prometheus --purge`

+#### Creating a storage class

+If not already available, we will

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk5MzM1Nzc3MSw3NjExMzY0MzIsLTE4OD
+eyJoaXN0b3J5IjpbMTE5MjI1NDQ2OSw3NjExMzY0MzIsLTE4OD
 M4MTQ2ODMsOTMwODA2MDE1XX0=
 -->